raspberrypilearning/morse-code-virtual-radio/worksheet.md

 You can ignore the message saying `Unhandled exception in thread`; this is just the child thread being terminated when you send the `KeyboardInterrupt` with `Ctrl - C`.

-## Step 6: Play a listening game with a friend
+## Play a listening game with a friend

 ![](images/decoding.png)